In this edition of the San Francisco Estuary and Watershed Science Journal: Chemically Enhanced Treatment Wetland to Improve Water Quality...

 Second part of a three part series investigating ecosystem services and what it means for science in the Delta Ecosystems...

-Ecosystem services are the many and varied benefits that humans freely gain from the natural environment and from properly-functioning ecosystems...
+Ecosystem services are the many and varied benefits that humans freely gain from the natural environment and from properly-functioning ecosystems that provide things such as food and fiber, timber, fish, and wildlife.
+Studies in ecosystem services estimate the ways ecosystems...

 The June issue of Estuary News is now available online.
 This issue explores the rainbow flavors of infrastructure — green,...